mariaaoprea/Diffusion-Models-for-floor-plan-drafting/README.md

     │   │   └───stress_test.py                #stress test script
     │   ├───LPIPS and SSIM
-    │   │   └───images                        #images generated for LPIPS and SSIM │   │   │   ├───L1                        #each model has a separated folder
+    │   │   └───images                        #images generated for LPIPS and SSIM │   │   │   ├───L1                        #each model has a separate folder
     │   │   │   |   ├───BFMBM_1.png           #10 images each were generated
     │   │   │   |   ├───...                   #encoded with initials of the quantifiers
     │   │   │   |   └───SFOSM_10.png